10 Features in Brave Search That Make it a Great Google Search Alternative

 Brave Search is an ambitious initiative by Brave Software based on the open-source project Tailcat, which tries to take on the big tech by introducing the ability to search anonymously.
 Brave Search itself is not open source at the moment.

-Here, let me highlight a few features in Brave Search that makes it an interesting alternative to Google Search.
+Here, let me highlight a few features in Brave Search that make it an interesting alternative to Google Search.

 1. Anonymous Search

-Google tracks your search queries, keeps a log of your history (unless you manually delete it or disable recording your activity).
-Not just the basics, but your IP address and the website you visit from the search result is also recorded in the process.
+Google tracks your search queries and keeps a log of your history (unless you manually delete it or disable recording your activity).
+Not just the basics, but your IP address and the website you visit from the search result are also recorded in the process.

-You stay completely anonymous, along with your search history being private only to yourself.
+You stay completely anonymous, and your search history is private only to yourself.

-This could eliminate the need of using a secure VPN service to keep your Internet search activity private.
+This could eliminate the need for a secure VPN service to keep your Internet search activity private.

 But Brave Search tries to go a little further by offering a choice to the users.

-It is a feature that has been planned for addition, but it is worth mentioning.
-If you want to get rid of the ads, you can opt for the paid version of the search engine where you can explore the web ad-free.
+Brave Search Premium is an early access feature when updating this article, but it is worth mentioning.
+If you want to get rid of the ads, you can opt for the paid version of the search engine ($3 per Month), where you can explore the web ad-free.

-Users can help spot the quality of a web resource better than an algorithm often.
+Users can often help spot a web resource’s quality better than an algorithm.

 So, Brave Search aims to work on a community-curated search ranking system, which will be open to all when available.
 As of now, it is called as “Goggles,” and you can find it as a beta feature under a separate menu, as shown in the image below.

-This should improve the collaborative approach of exploring the web, which should be an impressive feature of Brave Search.
+This should improve the collaborative approach to exploring the web, which should be an impressive feature of Brave Search.

 4. Independent Index with No Search Algorithm

-With most of the other search engines, there’s an algorithm in place to make sure that only the high-quality web pages rank above the rest.
+With most of the other search engines, there’s an algorithm in place to ensure that only the high-quality web pages rank above the rest.
 Brave Search does not have any special algorithm controlling the search rankings.

 And yes, that is a feature in a world where everything depends on algorithms.

-Sometimes that algorithm ends up being biased by ranking plagiarism content first, low-quality web pages, along with a few other issues.
+Sporadically, that algorithm is biased by ranking plagiarism content first, low-quality web pages, and a few other issues.

 5. Private Local and Global Search Results

 No matter what region you choose for the search results, you get an additional option to filter your results based on your locality (IP address), a.k.a. anonymous local search.

 6. Transparency in Search Results

-For the rest of the results, Brave Search relies on its independent index.
-Brave Search also displays the percent of its independent search index used for your search.
+Brave Search relies on its independent index for the rest of the results.
+It also displays the percent of its independent search index used for your search.